 School tours are content-rich, hands-on experiences that support the New York State social studies standards and align with the Common Core Standards.
 Students explore primary sources through inquiry-based discussion and activities facilitated by museum educators.
 All tours can be modified for groups with special needs.

 School Tours are 90 minutes long with a hands-on component.
-The cost is $125 for a maximum of 35 children and 5 adults.
-Schools from School District 4 receive a fee waiver.
+The cost is $175 for a maximum of 35 children and 5 adults.

 Request a Reservation